 The fascination with naming large numbers led Allan Wechsler (; -), John Horton Conway (British mathematician; 1937 -), and Richard Guy (British mathematician; 1916 -) to proposed a system that can be extended indefinitely to provide an English names for any base-ten number, no matter how large!
 We will consider this naming scheme now.

-- 28. Complete the first three columns in Table 5.1, using your knowledge of prefixes and patterns to help you establish a pattern that gives meaning to the terms you are not certain of. - 29.
-Do these names give you what you needed to positively answer Investigation 24 and Investigation 25?
-Explain. - 30.
-Using these names, describe the largest number you can name in English.
+28. Complete the first three columns in Table 5.1, using your knowledge of prefixes and patterns to help you establish a pattern that gives meaning to the terms you are not certain of.